GitLeeRepo/JavaScriptNotes/JavaScriptNotes.md

 ## Wrapper Objects

 Strings, numbers and booleans are primitive types and not objects.
 However, they do have objects they are associated with String(), Number(), and Boolean() that they can be temporarily assigned to when access so that they can gain access to methods and properties to operate on these types.
 This is all transparent and behind the scenes.
-When the temporary object is nolonger needed it is discarded.
+When the temporary object is no longer needed it is discarded.

 ## Type conversion